badhan-kv/TimeInMarketSimulator/README.md

 ## **License**

 This project is licensed under the **MIT License**.
 Under this license, you are free to use, modify, and distribute this software, provided that the **original copyright notice** and this permission notice are included in all copies or substantial portions of the software.
-This ensures that credit is attributed to the original author.

 <a name="disclaimer"></a>
 ## **Disclaimer**